Finding the Best Places to Retire Since 2006!

 Overview: Little Palm Shores sits along the Indian River Lagoon on Florida's Space Coast.
 It is a quiet, residential place where many people know one another.

-Neighborhoods are named and high density.
-They are not fancy but are comfortable and contain mostly brick ranch ramblers and single story Mediterraneans.
+Neighborhoods are tidy and contain mostly brick ranch ramblers and single story Mediterraneans.
 Palm trees, oak trees and hickory trees adorn lawns that abut lanes without sidewalks.
 Two popular neighborhoods are Palm Shores Estates and Honeybrook Plantation.
 Riverview is a 55+ mobile home community.
 Mom and pop retailers and service providers, including a marine supply store, a motorcycle store, law offices and an animal clinic, are scattered about town.
 Seafood grilles and diners make up the dining scene.
 There are boat launches along the river, and recently renovated Shoreside Park has nice grassy areas, a fishing pier and a small strip of sand.
 Busy U.S. Route 1 runs along the east side of town.

 Climate: Palm Shores has a hot, humid climate.
 Summer temperatures are in the 80s and 90s with high humidity levels and frequent rainstorms.
 Winter temperatures are in the 60s and 70s.